 Jeannine M. Berger, DVM, DACVB

 She is an internationally renowned speaker, a well-published writer, and a seasoned educator on behavior sciences.
 Her professional interests include fear, anxiety and aggression related problems, as well as promoting welfare centered veterinary medicine.
+She is also been awarded by the World Veterinary Association with the 2019 Global Animal Welfare Award Bronze Medal for excellent contribution to promoting the welfare of animals.

 David Ramey, DVM